Best Things to Do in Bangkok with Kids

 - Even better is that children under 120cm (about 4 feet tall) are free of charge.

-12. Ride down the fireman pole at Habito Mall
+66. Ride Down the Fireman Pole at Habito Mall

 This is more of a lifestyle mall with a small playground in the middle and a dozen or so restaurants.
 Our family personally likes: